StrengthArthur/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is my first shell script for the current working directory
+Displaying the content list of current directory